 3 Lessons We Can Learn from Married Couple Saints

-With the World Meeting of Families coming up next month, it is a good time to remember that marriage is a beautiful and holy vocation to which very many people are called.
+It's always good to remember that marriage is a beautiful and holy vocation to which very many people are called.
 As the Second Vatican Council reminds us, we in the Church share the universal call to holiness (Lumen Gentium, Chapter V).
 This means that sainthood and a close relationship with God are not reserved for priests and religious alone, but are equally open to people living out their vocation of marriage and family life.

 There have been a handful of married couples in Church history who have been recognized as saints, including Saints Mary & Joseph, Saints Joachim & Anne, Saints Aquila & Priscilla, Saints Gregory & Nonna, and Saints Louis & Zélie Martin, among others.
 We hope that many more holy couples will join them as canonized saints in the future.
 Perhaps you and your spouse could join this list!
 As you strive for holiness, here are 3 lessons you can learn from married couples who are saints:

 People who are married have more to their vocation than just their state in life.
 Each of us has the gift of a personal vocation—a unique way in which we are called to love God and give glory to him.
 For the Blessed Virgin Mary, for example, this vocation included a call to perpetual virginity.
 As a married couple, Mary and Joseph lived this call together with solemn respect for each other’s dignity and the dignity of the bond that joined them.
 Married couples have the responsibility to work as a cohesive unit working toward holiness together, and that means paying attention to the unique dignity of each spouse.